-- High-performance SelectIO technology with support for 1,866 Mb/s DDR3 - High-frequency decoupling capacitors within the package for enhanced signal integrity - Digitally Controlled Impedance that can be 3-stated for lowest power, high-speed I/O operation
+- High-performance SelectIO technology with support for 1,866 Mb/s DDR3 - · High-frequency decoupling capacitors within the package for enhanced signal integrity - Digitally Controlled Impedance that can be 3-stated for lowest power, high-speed I/O operation

 The number of I/O pins varies depending on device and package size.
 Each I/O is configurable and can comply with a large number of I/O standards.
 With the exception of the supply pins and a few dedicated configuration pins, all other package pins have the same I/O capabilities, constrained only by certain banking rules.
-The I/O in 7 series FPGAs are classed as either High Range (HR) or High Performance (HP).
+The I/O in 7 series FPGAs are classed as high range (HR) or high performance (HP).
 The HR I/Os offer the widest range of voltage support, from 1.2V to 3.3V.
 The HP I/Os are optimized for highest performance operation, from 1.2V to 1.8V.

-All I/O pins are organized in banks, with 50 pins per bank.
-Each bank has one common VCCO output supply, which also powers certain input buffers.
+HR and HP I/O pins in 7 series FPGAs are organized in banks, with 50 pins per bank.
+Each bank has one common $V{CCO}$ output supply, which also powers certain input buffers.
 Some single-ended input buffers require an internally generated or an externally applied reference voltage ( $V{REF}$ ).
 There are two $V{REF}$ pins per bank (except configuration bank 0).
 A single bank can have only one $V{REF}$ voltage value.